Massless and Partially Massless Limits in Quadratic Gravity: Limit of Quadratic Gravity

 From the shape of the potential of the scalar fields $\phi$ and $\chi$ in eq.~\eqref{S00-lambdaneq0} we understand that the vacuum is given by $\bar{\phi}=0=\bar{\chi}$ which also implies $\bar{\omega}=0$ (see eq.~\eqref{tilde-phi-def}).
-Since $\omega$ is proportional to $R-4\Lambda$ by construction, it follows that the background metric must satisfy $\bar{R}=4\Lambda,$ and using~\eqref{conformal-relat-back} we also get $\bar{\varphi}=0.$ Therefore, the only compatible metric background is
+Since $\omega$ is proportional to $R-4\Lambda$ by construction, it follows that the background metric must satisfy $\bar{R}=4\Lambda,$ and using~\eqref{conformal-relat-back} we also get $\bar{f}=0.$ Therefore, the compatible metric background and field vacua are

-Therefore, when $\Lambda \neq 0$ only Einstein spacetimes -- such as de Sitter and Kerr-de Sitter black holes -- are allowed as a background metric, and the only consistent vacua for the partially massless graviton and the two scalars have values equal to zero.
-Note that in the case $\Lambda=0$ discussed in sec.~\ref{sec:beta-inf-lambda=0}, the only allowed metric backgrounds would be Ricci flat, i.e., $\bar{R}_{\mu\nu}=0.$
+This means that when $\Lambda \neq 0$ only Einstein spacetimes -- such as de Sitter and Kerr-de Sitter black holes -- are allowed as a background metric.
+Note that in the case $\Lambda=0$ discussed in sec.~\ref{sec:beta-inf-lambda=0}, the allowed metric backgrounds would be Ricci flat, i.e., $\bar{R}_{\mu\nu}=0.$